 On August 25, 2021, the Company entered into a new lease to acquire approximately 283,015 square feet of office space in several phases in Redwood City, California.
 The lease commencement date of the first two phases was determined to have occurred in the quarter ended January 31, 2022, when the landlord delivered the leased space to the Company.
 The lease commencement date of the third phase was determined to have occurred in the quarter ended October 31, 2022, when the landlord delivered the leased space to the Company.
-During the quarter ended July 31, 2023, there was a remeasurement of right-of-use assets and lease liabilities related to the third phase of the lease due to changes in the timing of receipt of lease incentives.
-As a result, the lease liability was reduced to \$2.0 million and corresponding right-of-use asset was reduced to \$1.7 million.
 The lease commencement date of the fourth phase was determined to have occurred in the quarter ended April 30, 2023, when the landlord delivered the leased space to the Company.
-The lease commencement date of the fifth phase was determined to have occurred in the quarter ended July 31, 2023, when the landlord delivered the leased space to the Company.
-The Company recorded \$1.6 million of lease liability in other long-term liabilities and corresponding right-of-use asset in other assets, noncurrent in the condensed consolidated balance sheets related to the fifth phase of the lease.
-During the quarter ended January 31, 2024, there was a remeasurement of right-of-use assets and lease liabilities related to phases one to five of the lease due to changes in the timing of receipt of lease incentives.
-As a result, the lease liability for these phases was reduced to \$47.4 million and corresponding right-of-use asset for these phases was reduced to \$17.2 million.
 The lease commencement date of the sixth phase was determined to have occurred in the quarter ended January 31, 2024, when the landlord delivered the leased space to the Company.
-The Company recorded \$1.7 million of lease liability in other long-term liabilities and corresponding right-ofuse asset in other assets, non-current in the condensed consolidated balance sheets related to the sixth phase of the lease.
-The lease commencement date of the seventh phase will be determined when the landlord delivers the applicable leased space to the Company.
+The lease commencement date of the seventh and final phase was determined to have occurred in the quarter ended July 31, 2024, when the landlord delivered the applicable leased space to the Company.
+The Company recorded \$1.3 million of lease liability in other long-term liabilities and corresponding right-of-use asset in other assets, non-current in the condensed consolidated balance sheets related to the seventh phase of the lease.